cloudevents/spec/governance/SDK.md

 Serverless WG meetings and community channels (Slack, ...).

 At the end of the voting period, the voting manager will count the votes, writing on the issue the results.
-Votes after the expiration date MUST not be considered; To calculate the agreement percentage, the voting manager should account the people who have expressed a vote, without taking in account the abstentions.
+Votes after the expiration date must not be considered; To calculate the agreement percentage, the voting manager should account the people who have expressed a vote, without taking in account the abstentions.

 If the vote passes, the voting manager should proceed with the change.
-If the vote does not pass, then a new vote for the same change MUST NOT happen for the next 6 months.
+If the vote does not pass, then a new vote for the same change must NOT happen for the next 6 months.

-This voting process MUST be used only to resolve the issues identified in this
+This voting process must be used only to resolve the issues identified in this
 document:

 - Change to the rules in this document